sous-chefs/djbdns/README.md

 # Requirements

-## Platform
+## Platforms

 The following platforms are supported via test kitchen.

-- Ubuntu 12.04, 14.04
+- Ubuntu 12.04 / 14.04
-- Debian 7.8
+- Debian 7
-- CentOS 6.6, 5.11
+- RHEL 5/6

 It may work with or without modification on other platforms, particularly using the `source` install method.

-It has been tested in the past on ArchLinux, but due to the rolling release nature of Arch, it is not sustainable to maintain test kitchen support, and CHEF doesn't publish baseboxes.
+## Chef

+- Chef 11+

 ## Cookbooks